Graduation Frequently Asked Questions

 - I applied to graduate but I won't be able to complete my requirements in time.
 What should I do?

-- Students who realize they will not complete the graduation requirements by the end of the term to which they applied to graduate must cancel the current graduation application as soon as possible.
-Candidates who wish to change their projected graduation date from May to August may do so by submitting a Graduation Term Transfer form, which is available in the Academic Advising Center, and the non-refundable $55 fee.
-Changes from December to May or August graduation, or changes from May or August to December graduation, require a new graduation application and non-refundable $55 fee.
-It is highly recommended that you consult with your graduation adviser as soon as possible to discuss your particular situation and best possible course of action.
+- If you realize that you will not complete the graduation requirements by the end of the term for which you applied to graduate, then you will need to reapply for the term that you plan to complete all requirements.
+If you would like to transfer your projected graduation date from May to August, visit the SDSU WebPortal, click on Apply to Graduate, and pay the nonrefundable transfer fee, if applicable.
+If you are having trouble changing your graduation term through the SDSU WebPortal, send an email to the Office Advising and Evaluations at [email protected] to request a paper version of the transfer form.
+Changes from December to May or August graduation, or changes from May or August to December graduation, require a new graduation application and the nonrefundable $100 fee, if applicable.
+It is highly recommended that you consult with your graduation adviser as soon as possible to discuss your particular situation and the best possible course of action.

 - I applied for graduation, but I need one more semester to complete my requirements.
 How can I get a registration time?

-- Students not completing requirements by the end of the term to which they applied to graduate must cancel the current graduation application as soon as possible and reapply for graduation during the appropriate filing period.
-After cancellation of the current application has been processed, the Office of the Registrar will assign you a registration date and time for the next term.
+- If you do not complete all degree requirements by the end of the term for which you applied to graduate, then you will need to reapply for graduation for a future term during the published filing period.
+After the current application has been cancelled and processed, it will take 24-48 business hours for the Office of the Registrar to assign you a registration date and time for the next term.

 - I'll have my degree requirements satisfied with the exception of my minor.
 Can I graduate and come back at a later date to complete my minor?